binhex/documentation/docker/faq/unraid.md

 **sabnzbdvpn**

+Host path is set to:-
 ```/mnt/cache/appdata/data/completed```

-is mapped to:-
+Container path is set to:-
 ```/data```

 **sonarr**

+Host path is set to:-
 ```/mnt/cache/appdata/data/completed```

-is mapped to:-
+Container path is set to:-
 ```/data```

 Why is this working? because BOTH the container path (/data) and the host path (/mnt/cache/appdata/data/completed) EXACTLY match.